Guide to the Southwest Companion Pass

 • Earn $300 annual travel credit as reimbursement for travel purchases charged to your card each account anniversary year.

-• Earn 5X total points on flights and 10X total points on hotels and car rentals when you purchase travel through Chase Ultimate Rewards immediately after the first $300 is spent on travel purchases annually.
+• Earn 5X total points on flights and 10X total points on hotels and car rentals when you purchase travel through Chase Travel immediately after the first $300 is spent on travel purchases annually.
 Earn 3X points on other travel and dining and 1X point per dollar spent on all other purchases.

 • No foreign transaction fees.